VishnuNanilal/real-estate-project/README.md

 [x] Implement admin who can authorize the ownership of a newly added property.
-[] Implement a client side newly marked property sales.
+[] Implement a client side newly marked property sales.(Recent properties)

 Headers